syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/document-editor/notes.md

 # Insert footnote endnote

 DocumentEditorContainer component provides support for inserting footnotes and endnotes through the in-built toolbar.
-Refer to the following screenshot.

 ![Insert footnote endnote](images/note-toolbar.jpg)

-The Footnotes and endnotes are both ways of adding extra bits of information to your writing outside of the main text.
+The footnotes and endnotes are both ways of adding extra bits of information to your writing outside of the main text.
 You can use footnotes and endnotes to add side comments to your work or to place other publications like books, articles, or websites.

 ## Insert footnotes